PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/vmss/README.md

                                     Encryption at Host.
 - `overprovision`                 - (`bool`, optional, defaults to `true`) See the [provider documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/linux_virtual_machine_scale_set).
 - `platform_fault_domain_count`   - (`number`, optional, defaults to Azure defaults) specifies the number of fault domains that are used by this Virtual Machine Scale Set.
+By default it will be set to 3 because the flexible orchestration configuration requires this parameter to be required
 - `single_placement_group`        - (`bool`, optional, defaults to Azure defaults) when `true` this Virtual Machine Scale Set will be limited to a Single Placement Group, which means the number of instances will be capped at 100 Virtual Machines.